practicalli/clojure-web-services/projects/banking-on-clojure/deployment-via-ci.md

 The example Heroku logs show that the banking-on-clojure is using the default port number if non is supplied as an argument, rather than Heroku assigned port.
 Heroku therefore considers the application as unresponsive and sets it status to crashed, tearing down the container the application is running in.

-These logs were generated before adding the `$PORT` to the command in the Procfile.
+These logs were generated before adding the `$PORT` to the command in the `Procfile`.

 ![Heroku logs - status-monitor-service using incorrect port rather than Heroku assigned port so the application was considered unresponsive and crashed](/images/heroku-logs-status-monitor-process-crashed-wrong-port-number.png)